 When transportation is cancelled, Rainbow District School Board staff are expected to report to work.

 In extreme conditions, there may not be anyone present to receive students upon their arrival.

-It's important for parents/guardians to note that students will only be admitted to school when accompanied by a teacher or other person authorized by the Principal.
+It's important for parents/guardians to note that students will only be admitted to school that students will only be admitted to school when accompanied by a teacher or other person authorized by the Principal.